red-hat-storage/ceph-test-drive-bootstrap/docs/Module-1.md

 public_network: 10.100.2.0/24
 cluster_network: 10.100.1.0/24
 ```
-- Save the file and exit from editor
+- Save the file and exit from the editor

 ## Configuring Ceph OSD Settings
 - To disk devices as Ceph OSD, verify disks logical names.
 In most cases disk name should be ``xvdb`` ``xvdc`` and ``xvdd``